• Skip to primary navigation

 Deep fried eggplant balls is a classic recipe from the South of Italy, even the fuzziest children will devour those delightful vegetable bites. #yourguardianchef #appetizers #vegetarian #buffet

-Deep-fried Italian eggplant meatballs are a classic recipe from the South of Italy, flavored with basil, garlic, and Parmesan, even the fussiest children will devour those delightful vegetable bites.
-They are perfect to serve as a starter, on a buffet table, or as canapes.
+Deep-fried Italian eggplant meatballs, called Polpette di Melanzane, are a classic recipe from the South of Italy.
+Flavored with basil, garlic, and local Pecorino cheese, even the fussiest children will devour those delightful vegetable bites.
+They are perfect to serve as a starter, on a buffet table, or as canapés.

 Italian eggplant meatballs